After I first made Baked Sweet Potatoes in the Air Fryer, I swore that I would never make them any other way!

 I used to make sweet potatoes in the oven.
 Although they turned out great every time, it took so long to bake them.

 So then I turned to my Instant Pot to make sweet potatoes.
 They cooked in about half of the time and were delicious.
 However, I missed the taste of the crispy skin and sweet caramelized flavor that you get with a true baked sweet potato.
+See how to make Instant Pot Sweet Potatoes in our video:

 Although they were perfect to make Sweet Potato Casserole!